The University Archives is your stop for IU Bloomington history.

 Planning your visit

-The University Archives and reading room is located on the 4th floor of Wells Library on the Indiana University Bloomington campus.
-View campus parking information; we recommend parking at the Jordan Avenue Garage.
+The University Archives reading room is located on the 4th floor of the Wells Library East Tower on the Indiana University Bloomington campus.
 Wells Library has two accessible entrances.
+There are numerous bike parking options nearby and for those traveling by car we recommend parking at the East Parking Garage (View campus parking information).